-If the unit contains a management interface, as described at the beginning of this chapter, it can be initially contacted at either its automatic link-local IP address e3switch.local as described below or at its initial numeric IP address described below.
+The unit's management interface can be initially contacted at either its automatic link-local IP address e3switch.local as described below or at its initial numeric IP address described below.
 Note that after initial setup, an operator may have changed the contact IP address to a new value and the initial addresses below may not work.
 Prior to operator reconfiguration the unit will respond to HTTP, SNMP and ping requests to its initial IP address.